 Allergic reaction.
 In rare cases, if you are allergic to bee stings, you may have a reaction – to a carpenter bee sting or any other type of bee sting.
 Keep an eye on the area to watch for signs of an allergic reaction.
 If you have an anaphylactic attack, someone should call emergency medical services right away.

-In that rare instance of a severe bee sting reaction, responders would perform CPR to get oxygen into your airways and then offer medication based on the severity of your condition.
+In that rare instance of a severe bee sting reaction, you'll need to seek emergency care.
+First responders would perform CPR to get oxygen into your airways.
 They may use:

 - Epinephrine to reduce your body's allergic response